The resource theory of steering: Other convex steering monotones

 \section{Other convex steering monotones}

-Apart from $\mathscr{S}_{\text{R}}$ two other quantifiers of steering have been recently proposed: the steerable weight \cite{Skrzypczyk13} and the robustness of steering \cite{Piani14}.
-In this section, we show that these are also convex steering monotones. \begin{dfn}[Steerable weight \cite{Skrzypczyk13}] The steerable weight $\mathscr{S}_{\text{W}}(\rho_{A|X})$ of an assemblage $\rho_{A|X}$ is the minimum $\nu\in\mathbb{R}_{\geq0}$ such that
+Apart from $\mathscr{S}_{\text{R}}$ two other quantifiers of steering have been recently proposed: the steerable weight \cite{Skrzypczyk13} and the robustness of steering \cite{Piani15}.
+In this section, we show that these are also convex steering monotones. \begin{dfn}[Steerable weight \cite{Skrzypczyk13}] The steerable weight $\mathscr{S}_{\rm{W}}(\rho_{A|X})$ of a normalised assemblage $\rho_{A|X}$ is the minimum $\nu\in\mathbb{R}_{\geq0}$ such that